CraigDamlo/expanse-syntax/README.md

 # Expanse Syntax for Atom

 An Expanse themed syntax for writing Markdown in Atom.
+Works great with the [Expanse UI](https://atom.io/themes/expanse-ui).

 Requires: [language-markdown](https://atom.io/packages/language-markdown) to be installed.